paoloricciuti/sveltekit-view-transition/README.md

 The `view-transition-name` -- the only required parameter.
 It can be a `string` _or_ a `function` that takes a navigation object and returns a string, and will be applied to the target element during the transition.
 This is equivalent to setting the style property `view-transition-name` on an element.

+Apart from the `navigation` object this function also receive the `HTMLElement` of the action (it's the property `node` inside the prop object) and a boolean that express if this element is actually in the viewport at the time of the transition (it's the property `isInViewport` inside the prop object).
+This allow you to easily skip a transition if the element is not in the viewport to avoid having elements that fly off the viewport (inspired by this [tweet by Ryan Florence](https://x.com/ryanflorence/status/1706686168837054754))

 ### `classes`

 Either an array of strings, or a function that returns an array of strings.
 These classes will be applied as classnames to the root element during the transition.